Bali Electrical Plug: You Might Need an Adapter?

 Do You Need a Plug Adapter in Bali?

-However, if you’re from a country that uses the same power plug type as Bali, such as Germany or France, you’re in luck—you won’t need an adapter at all.
+However, if you’re from a country that uses the same power plug type as Bali, such as Germany or France, you’re in luck; you won’t need an adapter.
 Just plug in and go!
-But for everyone else, a plug adapter is essential to ensure your devices can connect to Bali’s power outlets.
+But a plug adapter is essential for everyone else to ensure your devices can connect to Bali’s power outlets.

 Choosing the Right Adapter for Bali